CodethinkLabs/immut/README.md

     adduser immutuser
     passwd immutuser (then set a password)

+Create a project group (for the example project):

+    groupadd p1

+Add your new user to the new group:

+    usermod -a -G p1 immutuser

 On the VM, run `ip addr` to get its IP address.
 There will be a few; the relevant one should have a name like 'enp0s8' and look fairly standard (ie: start with 192.168...)